 The Killinki daycare center in Kouvola specializes in supporting children with language support requirements and linguistic special needs.
 There are seventeen children at the center who speak Finnish as a second language, and activating them linguistically can be challenging.

 In Killinki, Moomin digital language immersion has been used by twelve 3-6-year-olds, who speak Finnish as a second language.
 The experiences have been positive, and the games and figures are inspiring.

 "The material is good.
 Children use the program together with an adult, and at the same time they learn how to use a tablet in a proper and safe way," says Pirjo Marttinen, Head of the Killinki daycare center.

 She believes that digital language immersion works especially well with children at the beginning of their language learning journey.

-Marttinen says, that when it comes to children who speak Finnish as a second language, learning the language begins with listening and building trust.
-At first, a child learning Finnish is often very shy about using the language and bonds with adults first before venturing to communicate and play with other children.
-Marttinen thinks that digital language immersion works best exactly for these children with beginner-level language skills.
+"When it comes to children who speak Finnish as a second language, learning the language begins with listening and building trust.
+At first, a child learning Finnish is often very shy about using the language and bonds with adults first before venturing to communicate and play with other children," Marttinen says.

 Encourages children to speak

-Those who haven't spoken much earlier now have the courage to talk.
+"Children who haven't spoken much earlier now have the courage to talk.
 The program also inspires children and gives them a sense of success.
-Sometimes children even high five when they succeed with an exercise, says kindergarten teacher Raija Virtanen, responsible for 3-5-year-olds.
+Sometimes children even high five when they succeed with an exercise," says kindergarten teacher Raija Virtanen, responsible for 3-5-year-olds.